Illegal connections and faulty plumbing in your home

 If any of your plumbing or waste pipes drain to a surface water sewer, the wastewater will pollute local watercourses.

-Similarly, if clean water drains are misconnected, they can overload the foul sewer and our wastewater treatment sites, leading to flooding and the use of storm overflows.
+Similarly, if clean water drains are misconnected, they can overload the foul sewer and our wastewater treatment sites, leading to flooding.

 The homeowner is responsible for pipework on their property up to where it joins the public sewer.
 This includes making sure that there are no illegal connections.